OpenEvalProject/evals/manuscripts/elife-100664/v1/manuscript.md

 Our results indicate that sequential convergence of three to five inputs is likely with ensembles of ~1000 neurons.
 Low noise conditions seem more suitable to the computation as gap-fills and noise sequences are less likely.
 Given the uncorrelated nature of background activity, noisy inputs arriving out of order (i.e. ectopic inputs) with respect to the sequence can influence the overall selectivity for the sequence.
 In the next sections we examined this question in two steps.
 First, using chemical and electrical models, we tested the effect of ectopic inputs arriving on or nearby an ongoing sequence.
 Next, we simulated neuronal sequence selectivity in a network including multiple patterns of ensemble stimulation, and noise, using an abstract formulation of sequence selectivity on dendrites.

-## Ectopic inputs within the stimulus zone degrade selectivity for chemical sequences
+#### Ectopic inputs within the stimulus zone degrade selectivity for chemical sequences

 A key concern with any estimate of selectivity in a network context is the arrival of extra inputs which interfere with sequence selectivity.
 We used computer models to estimate the effect of ectopic inputs on sequence selectivity.
 In this section we describe the outcomes on selectivity mediated by chemical mechanisms.
 We assume that the results apply both to biochemical signaling mechanisms and to CICR, using different timescales for the respective signaling steps.

 We used a published sequence-selective reaction-diffusion system (Bhalla, 2017) involving a Ca-stimulated bistable-switch system with inhibitory feedback (molecule B) which slowly turns off the activated switch (molecule A) (Figure 5A).
 This system is highly selective for ordered/sequential stimuli in which the input arrives on successive locations spaced 3 μm apart along the simulated dendrite, at successive times (2 s intervals) as compared to scrambled input in which successive locations were not stimulated in sequential order (Figure 5B and C).
 We introduced ectopic input at points within as well as flanking the zone of regular sequential input (Figure 5D).
 We did this for three time points: at the start of the stimulus, in the middle, and at the end of the stimulus.
 In each case we assessed selectivity by comparing response to ordered input with response to a number of scrambled input patterns.
-Selectivity was calculated as(6)Selectivity=(Aseq−Amean)Amax
+Selectivity was calculated as

+$$
+Selectivity=\frac{(A_{seq}−A_{mean})}{A_{max}}
+$$

 where Aseq was the response to an ordered sequence, Amean was the mean of responses to all patterns, Amax was the maximum response obtained among the set of patterns tested.